 It revolves around the collection and analysis of information about consumers as well as competitors and the effectiveness of marketing campaigns.
 Ethical issues that might arise during the process are an invasion of privacy and stereotyping.

 Excluding potential market sectors like LGBTs, ethnic minorities, etc. are some of the ethical marketing issues associated with the market audience.
 Also targeting vulnerable audiences with a marketing campaign is also an ethical marketing issue.

 3. Advertising and Promotion

 Shaming rivals’ products or services are considered unethical in advertising and promotion.
-Other ethical issues in advertising and marketing campaigns may be mistreatment of women or any human being, misleading advertising, issues related to trust, honesty, violence, profanity, sex, taste, controversy that may lead to the ethical declining of society.
+Other ethical issues in advertising and marketing campaigns may be the mistreatment of women or any human being, misleading advertising, issues related to trust, honesty, violence, profanity, sex, taste, and controversy that may lead to the ethical decline of society.